 High-Frequency DDR4 RAM

-However, manufacturers like HyperX have pushed the boundaries even further with their HyperX Predator DDR4 family of RAM, which is available between 2,666Mhz to 5,333Mhz.
+However, manufacturers like HyperX have pushed the boundaries even further with their HyperX Predator DDR4 family of

 In fact, in April, they achieved the world overclocking record of 7,200MHz with their HyperX Predator DDR4 memory.

 One of the main differences between DDR3 and DDR4